-Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employer and the plan members) and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and plan members to that point.
+Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employer and the plan members) and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and plan members to that point in time.
 The actuarial methods and assumptions used include techniques that are designed to reduce the effects of short-term volatility in actuarial accrued liabilities and the actuarial value of assets, consistent with the long-term perspective of the calculations.

-In the July 1, 2012, actuarial valuation, the unit credit method actuarial cost method was used.
-The actuarial assumptions included a 3 percent investment rate of return (net of administrative expenses), which is based on the estimated return on the University's general assets, and an annual healthcare cost trend rate of 9 percent initially, reduced by decrements to an ultimate rate of 5 percent after 8 years.
-The gains on the benefit obligation recognized during the fiscal years ended June 30, 2013 and 2012 were due to updates made on expected future health claims and changes made to the retiree life insurance benefit.
+In the July 1, 2013, actuarial valuation, the unit credit method actuarial cost method was used.
+The actuarial assumptions included a 3 percent investment rate of return (net of administrative expenses), which is based on the estimated return on the University's general assets, and an annual healthcare cost trend rate of 7.5 percent initially, reduced by decrements to an ultimate rate of 4.5 percent after 12 years.
+The gains on the benefit obligation recognized during the fiscal years ended June 30, 2014 and 2013 were due to updates made on expected future health claims and changes made to the retiree life insurance benefit.
 Expected claims have decreased based on a review of actual claims over the last three years as well as current COBRA rates.
 The UAAL is being amortized on a straight line basis over 30 years.
-The remaining amortization period at June 30, 2013 was 24 years.
+The remaining amortization period at June 30, 2014 was 23 years.